Note that data and code associated with specific papers and projects are listed with each publication.

 Visualization Resources – A selection of resources for data visualization, especially in R.

-Regulatory Rollback Tracker at Harvard Law School – Dedicated to tacking environmental regulatory rollbacks under the Trump Administration.
-Detailed and relatively up-to-date information on current efforts to weaken environmental law.
+Regulatory [Rollback] Tracker at Harvard Law School – Originally dedicated to tracking environmental regulatory rollbacks under the Trump Administration; now dedicated to tracking “the Biden administration’s steps to advance clean energy deployment and environmental protection.”
+Detailed and relatively up-to-date information on federal-level environmentally-themed regulatory and legal actions.

-Brookings Deregulatory Tracker – Like the Regulatory Rollback Tracker at Harvard Law, except Brookings-led effort has a wider scope: it aims to catalog all “deregulatory” efforts under the Trump Administration, across policy domains.
+Brookings Deregulatory Tracker – Like the Regulatory Rollback Tracker at Harvard Law, except Brookings-led effort has a wider scope: it aimed to cataloged all “deregulatory” efforts under the Trump Administration, across policy domains, and now tracks “regulatory changes in the Biden era.”
 The effort is affiliated with the Brookings Center on Regulation and Markets.
+Not always entirely up to date.

 Climate Change Litigation – A great database on litigation related to climate change, both in the United States and abroad, hosted by The Sabin Center for Climate Change Law at Columbia.